BlackArch/blackarch/docs/HOWTO-DEV.md

 - **E-Mail**: For the team@blackarch.org mailinglist.
 You will receive any mails sent to that list.

-- **Handle**: For references in any BlackArch project and also for IRC/Discord.
+- **Handle**: For references in any BlackArch project and also for Matrix.

 - **Twitter**: Your twitter name if present. @blackarchlinux will then follow you.